Package Leaflet: Information for the User

 Each of the 21 white tablets contains a small amount of two hormones, which are ethinylestradiol and dienogest.

-The 7 pink tablets do not contain any active ingredient and are also called placebo tablets
+The 7 pink tablets do not contain any active ingredients and are also called placebo tablets

-Before starting to use this medication, you must read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+Before starting to use this medication, you should read the information about blood clots in section 2.
+It is especially important that you read the symptoms of the presence of a blood clot (see section 2 "Blood clots").

 Before you can start taking this medication, your doctor will ask you some questions about your personal medical history and that of your close relatives.
 Your doctor will also measure your blood pressure and, depending on your personal situation, may perform some other tests.

-In this prospectus, several situations are described in which you should stop taking this medication, or in which the effectiveness of this medication is reduced.
-In such situations, you should not have sex without taking additional non-hormonal contraceptive precautions, such as using a condom or other barrier method.
-Do not use the rhythm or temperature methods.
-These methods are unreliable because the contraceptive pills alter the usual changes in body temperature and cervical mucus that occur during the menstrual cycle.
+This prospectus describes several situations in which you should stop taking this medication, or in which its effectiveness is diminished.
+In such situations, you should not have sexual intercourse without taking additional non-hormonal contraceptive precautions, such as using a condom or another barrier method.
+Do not use rhythm or temperature methods.
+These methods are unreliable because contraceptive pills alter the usual changes in temperature and cervical mucus that occur during the menstrual cycle.

-Oedien, like all contraceptive pills, does not protect against HIV (AIDS) infection or other sexually transmitted diseases.
+Oedien, like all contraceptive pills, does not protect against HIV (AIDS) or other sexually transmitted diseases.

-Your acne should improve normally within three to six months of treatment and may continue to improve even after six months.
-You should discuss with your doctor the need to continue treatment three to six months after starting and periodically thereafter.
+Acne will normally improve within three to six months of treatment and may continue to improve even after six months.
+You should discuss with your doctor the need to continue treatment three to six months after its initiation and periodically thereafter.

 If you have any of the conditions listed, inform your doctor before starting to use this medication.
 Your doctor will discuss with you what other form of contraception (non-hormonal) would be more suitable.

-Before using this medication, you will need to see your doctor for a medical check-up.
+Before using this medication, you will need to see your doctor for a medical examination.

 If the condition develops or worsens while you are using this medication, you should also inform your doctor.

-If any of the conditions described above occur for the first time, reappear or worsen while taking Oedien, you should consult your doctor.
+If any of the conditions described above occur for the first time, reappear, or worsen while you are taking Oedien, you should consult your doctor.

 Blood clots can form:

-It is essential to remember that the overall risk of a harmful blood clot due to dienogest/etinilestradiol is small.
+It is essential to remember that the overall risk of a harmful blood clot due to dienogest/ethinylestradiol is small.

 HOW TO RECOGNIZE A BLOOD CLOT